 What lending partner do you work with?

 While the solar company can’t set the terms of the loan, they can pick a partner that has your best interests in mind.
-You can even ask how the company picked one lender over the other options out there.
+You may even want to ask how the company picked one lender over the other options out there.
 Solar companies should be in the know about what’s a good deal versus what loans come with tricky terms or pitfalls.

 Related: How Do I Pay for Solar Panels?

 Customer testimonials are the best way to get the real scoop on a company.
 And company-provided reviews show that there’s some valuable brand loyalty going on.

 And of course, you should also do your own google sleuthing.
 Things to look for include: Are there repeating themes between the reviews?
 (Are people constantly saying that the company was professional?
 Or that the workers left things a mess?)
 Are there reviews from recent customers or do they all seem old?
 How many ratings does a company have—a four-star rating from 40 customers may be a better indicator of consistent quality than a five-star rating from one customer.